nacimgoura/mevbot/README.md

 ### Bot capabilities:

-1. Check every WETH pair.
+1. Check every Contract pair.
 2. Calculate possible profit
 3. Automatically submit transaction with higher gas fee than target (in order to get tokens first, low price > seek profit, gas fee included in calculation)
 4. Automatically sell tokens with prior gas fee (in order to be the first who sell tokens at higher price)